PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 # How it works

 An Arduino Nano will be used to read out the serial-bus of the Xiaomi Mi Scooter.
-The speedometer will be monitored if there are any the push offs with your feed.
-When there is a push, the throttle will be opened to 100% for 8 seconds and then goes to 1% (0% is regen breaking).
+The speedometer will be monitored if there are any kicks with your feed.
+When there is a kick, the throttle will be opened to 100% for 8 seconds and then goes to 10% (0% is regen breaking).
 When the brakehandle is being touched the throttle will be released immediately.
 Also the Mi scooter itself disables the throttle also in case of braking.